michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0010.md

 - n: emotional agitation and excitement
 - v: summon into action or bring into existence, often as if by magic
 ### Family
-stir: stirred, stirrer, stirring, stirs+;stirred: unstirred;stirrer: stirrers;stirring: stirringly, stirrings
+- stir: stirred, stirrer, stirring, stirs+
+- stirred: unstirred
+- stirrer: stirrers
+- stirring: stirringly, stirrings
 ### Examples
 - Still, a faint siren stirs inside of Couch Slouch that something is amiss when student-athletes renege on their part of the covenant.
 - Stir in the peppers, thyme and rosemary sprigs and continue to cook for 5 minutes to marry the flavors.